 - Debrief afterward.
 Take the time to discuss (with your outsourcer!) what went wrong and why, the impact, and the solution.
 Identify opportunities for future process improvements.

 Nope.
-Holding your IT outsourcing provider at arm’s length hurts you in several ways:
+Holding your outsourcing provider at arm’s length hurts you in several ways:

 - Misalignment of vision.
 If they don’t clearly understand where you are and where you want to go, they may head a different direction entirely.